-During the three months ended March 31, 2019, certain of its key management personnel waived their management and consulting fees.
-Total compensation paid to key management personnel, including amounts paid or payable to related parties owned by key management personnel, executive officers and directors, was \$0 (2018 - \$0).
+During the six months ended June 30, 2019, certain of its key management personnel waived their management and consulting fees.
+Total compensation paid to key management personnel, including amounts paid or payable to related parties owned by key management personnel, executive officers and directors, was comprised of share-based payments of \$0 (2018 - \$73,226).
+These amounts have been included in administration expense on the statement of loss and comprehensive loss.
+The above transactions were in the normal course of operations and are measured at the exchange amount, which is the amount of consideration established and agreed to by the related parties.
+The fair value of share-based payments was determined using the Black-Scholes model.